 New impacts on biological resources in State-owned land not retained include long-term, minor to moderate, adverse impacts on vegetation, wildlife, and protected species from increased hunting and public access; long-term, minor to moderate, beneficial impacts on vegetation, wildlife, and protected species from ceased training and maintenance and repair activities and associated noise; and long-term, minor to moderate, beneficial impacts from lease compliance actions (e.g., reforestation) and short-term, minor to moderate, adverse impacts from lease compliance actions and cleanup and restoration activities (e.g., noise associated with lease compliance actions) that would be conducted in accordance with the lease or as otherwise negotiated with the State.
 There could also be continued long-term, significant, adverse impacts on Hawaiian hoary bat habitat and protected and native species from potential training-related wildland fires due to ongoing activities within the State-owned land retained and associated activities within the U.S. Government-owned land.
-These potential impacts could be reduced to less than significant with continued implementation of the BMPs, SOPs, and additional management measures within the State-owned land retained and U.S. Government-owned land described in Section 3.3.4.

-Potential Mitigation Measures: No mitigation measures are recommended beyondIn addition to the existing conservation measures and implementation plans outlined in Table 3-1, existing management measures in Table 3-12, and existing BMPs and SOPs outlined in Appendix E, proposed mitigation measures are the same as outlined in Alternative 1.
+Mitigation Measures: In addition to the existing conservation measures and implementation plans outlined in Table 3-1, existing management measures in Table 3-12, and existing BMPs and SOPs outlined in Appendix E, proposed mitigation measures are the same as outlined in Alternative 1.

-Level of Significance: Alternative 3 could result in significant, adverse impacts that could be reduced to less than significant for lease, fee simple title, and land not retained based on the significance criteria in Section 3.3.5.
+Level of Significance: Alternative 3 could result in significant, adverse impacts for lease, fee simple title, and land not retained based on the significance criteria in Section 3.3.5.

 Under the No Action Alternative, the Army would not retain any State-owned land at PTA after the lease expires, including all of the Kīpuka Kālawamauna endangered plant habitat and other ungulate exclusion fencing units on, or partially on, State-owned land and all Palila critical habitat on PTA.
-The State would continue current levels of species and habitat protections within the land not retained State-owned land.
+The State would continue current levels of species and habitat protections within the State-owned land.
 The Army would need to re-initiate consultation with USFWS regarding the BO conservation measures for this area.